MultiIoT: Benchmarking Machine Learning for the Internet of Things: benchmark, modalities, and tasks

-Upon these 12 sensory modalities, our benchmark also includes tasks that reflect real-world IoT challenges in order to drive the community towards solutions with tangible societal impacts.

-\textbf{1) Gaze estimation:} This task is pivotal for human-computer interaction, driver monitoring, and virtual reality.
-Given RGB images of faces, depth and IMUs, our goal is to predict the location (X/Y) for tracking gazes of the person.
+Upon these 12 modalities, our benchmark includes tasks that reflect real-world IoT challenges. \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item \textbf{Gaze estimation:} This task is pivotal for human-computer interaction, driver monitoring, and virtual reality.
+Given RGB images of faces, depth, and IMUs, our goal is to predict the location (X/Y) for tracking the gazes of the person.
 This regression task requires multisensory understanding of long-range interactions between RGB images and depth and heterogeneity in IMUs.

-\textbf{2) Depth estimation} involves predicting the distance between the camera and each pixel in the image and is a cornerstone for AR/VR applications, robotics, and object detection.
+\item \textbf{Depth estimation} involves predicting the distance between the camera and each pixel in the image and is a cornerstone for AR/VR applications, robotics, and object detection.
 Given RGB images, camera parameters, GPS coordinates, and IMU, we predict the depth maps of objects, such as cars and pedestrians on the streets.
 For robots, given RGB images, capacitive images, and hand poses, our target is to estimate the depth maps of left and right hands.

-\textbf{3) Gesture classification:} Crucial for human-machine interfaces, gesture classification aims to recognize specific human hand or body movements.
+\item \textbf{Gesture classification:} Crucial for human-machine interfaces, gesture classification aims to recognize specific human hand or body movements.
 Given gaze locations and IMU data on accelerometer, gyroscope, and orientation, the goal is to classify human gestures.
 This classification problem requires the cross-modal perception of both gaze and IMUs.

-\textbf{4) Pose estimation} focuses on determining the spatial arrangement of human joints and has applications in AR/VR, gaming, and health.
-Given RGB images and measured IMU data, our goal is to predict the poses of human body including 24 joints with three joint angles (yaw, pitch, roll).
+\item \textbf{Pose estimation} focuses on determining the spatial arrangement of human joints and has applications in AR/VR, gaming, and health.
+Given RGB images and measured IMU data, our goal is to predict the poses of the human body including 24 joints with three joint angles (yaw, pitch, roll).
 This regression problem requires fusing IMUs and RGB pixels.

-\textbf{5) Touch contact classification} involves determining the type or nature of touch on capacitive surfaces, a vital component for enhancing user experiences on touch-based devices.
+\item \textbf{Touch contact classification} involves determining the type or nature of touch on capacitive surfaces, a vital component for enhancing user experiences on touch-based devices.
 Given RGB images, capacitive images, depth maps, and hand poses, the goal is to classify touch contact.